kojix2/uing/README.md

 **Note:** The program will crash if you attempt to output to the console.

+### Static Linking

+At present, I have not been able to generate an executable that functions correctly through static linking on any platform.
+Your contributions are welcome.

 ## 🔶 Closures and Their Limitations

 Crystal has two types of blocks.
 One is the block that is inlined at compile time and is mainly used with yield.
 The other is the captured block.
 Blocks passed as callbacks to C functions are always captured blocks.
 However, closures do not work correctly with low-level bindings.
 When referencing variables outside the block, the program detects the anomaly and terminates immediately (note that this does not throw an exception, and it is different from a segmentation fault).
 To work around this issue, the mid-level API implements closures using the Box class.